blancks/fast-jsonpatch-php/README.md

 ```

 The expected workflow is that once you got a `FastJsonPatch` instance you can call the `apply` method each time a new patch is received.
-This is particular handy in long-running context like a websocket client/server.
+This is particularly handy in long-running context like a websocket client/server.

 ## Constructor